Australian Society of Plastic Surgeons Breast Implant Information Update, Click Here.

 What Can I Expect in the Breast Revision Consultation?

 The consultation process allows open conversation between you and your plastic surgeon about what you hope to achieve with surgery.
-It is important to remember that the purpose of breast revision surgery is to improve the results from a past breast augmentation, not to achieve perfection.
+It is important to remember that the purpose of breast revision surgery is to improve the results from a past Breast Enlargement, not to achieve perfection.
 To better understand your expectations and determine your candidacy, your surgeon will ask about your aesthetic goals as well as your medical history.
 Be prepared to share details about any medications you are currently taking, if you have any allergies, and any past medical procedures you have had.
 Please bring any details about your previous breast surgery with you to this consultation as well.

 To begin planning for your procedure, your surgeon will take a variety of measurements.
-A successful breast augmentation goes beyond just increasing breast size.
+A successful Breast Enlargement goes beyond just increasing breast size.
 Your surgeon will consider several aspects of your ideal look, including the slope of the upper breast, the curve of the breast below the nipple, and the location of the nipple.
 In addition to examining your body proportions, your surgeon will go through photographs of previous patients with you, asking what you like or want to avoid.
 You will also have the opportunity to see how different implants may look on your frame by inserting implant samples into your bra.

 The entire consultation process typically takes about 45 minutes.
 After discussing your goals, going over your medical history, and performing a physical examination, your surgeon will give their recommendations.
 They will also inform you on what the recovery entails and risks associated with your procedure.
 Please feel free to ask questions at any point during your consultation.